-With many companies beginning to employ self-service BI, the issue of multiple users being able to work on building reports, often at the same time, comes to the forefront.
+With many companies beginning to employ self-service BI, the question of shared work comes to the forefront.
 Last year, Power BI introduced dataflows that aim to improve collaboration.

-Power BI Desktop is a great tool when there is one BI analyst or developer, who does everything he or she needs in one PBIX file; however, multiple users cannot work on one file at the same time.
+Power BI Desktop is a great tool when there is one BI analyst working on one PBIX file.
+However, multiple users cannot work on one PBIX file at the same time.

 Furthermore, an analyst working independently in Power Query may bypass a company’s ETL processes.
-Other users cannot see ETL changes made by that analyst and as a result, at the very least, have to manually repeat them or, in worst cases, mistakes are bound to happen.
+Other users cannot see ETL changes made by one analyst.
+As a result, users have to manually repeat these processes during which potential mistakes may happen.

-A great solution for these kinds of challenges is the use of Dataflow in Power BI.
+A great solution for these kinds of challenges is the use of Dataflows in Power BI.

-Dataflow is basically the Power Query process that runs in a cloud, independently from Power BI reports and datasets.
-Essentially, “Dataflow is a self-service data warehouse for Power BI,” said Reza Rad, a Microsoft MVP and consultant at RADACAD.
+Dataflow is basically a Power Query process that runs in the cloud, independently from Power BI reports and datasets.
+Essentially, “Dataflow is a self-service data warehouse for Power BI,” said Reza Rad, a consultant at RADACAD.
 Reza, who’s a Microsoft MVP, was giving a presentation at the Community Summit Europe.

 Using Dataflow one can create ETL processes in a cloud and other users can see them right away.
 This immediately solves the problem of having multiple versions of same tables and datasets in different PBIX files.

-While Power Query loads queries into a Power BI model, Dataflow, having no datasets attached to its processes, stores the outputs in the Microsoft Azure Data lake cloud storage.
-Now, this could be a problem for smaller companies that have no Azure account; however, there is still an option available for all Power BI Pro users, who can store up to 10 GB on the Power BI website, using it as the internal data lake.
+Power Query loads queries into a Power BI model.
+Meanwhile, a dataflow, having no datasets attached to its processes, stores the outputs in the Microsoft Azure Data Lake.
+Now, this could be a problem for smaller companies that have no Azure account.
+However, there is still a free option available to all Power BI Pro users.
+They can store up to 10 GB on the Power BI website, using it as the internal data lake.